 What are some things you should expect to encounter on a “do-it-yourself” deer hunt?
 It really depends on the levels of a Kentucky deer hunting outfitter styles, but you should be able to tell the difference between a professional who puts in a lot of effort into their deer hunting property and a person who is leasing land for you to hunt on.
 There is a substantial difference.

 These are all legitimate questions that should give you a good idea of what to expect from the property.
 There are 100 more you could ask, but the way evolution works on a small scale, the more questions you ask and they are willing to answer, the higher the price goes up.
 Time is 100% money.
 After the 5th question or so, they will suspect you are calling 30 other places and then suddenly their chances of selling you a hunt are 1 in 30.
-Nobody is interested in those odds.
 Ultimately they have 5 other hunters to call and will gladly answer a handful of questions you have for them, so pick the important questions you’d like to know and visit the property!
-When you call on these well-managed do-it-yourself hunts, you should NOT expect the following services: · A professional guide · Someone to drag your deer out of the woods · Someone to help gut your deer · Someone walking you to your stand · Someone cooking food for you · Someone to take professional photos for you These are all things that cost extra and it’s highly likely you weren’t interested in these types of services anyway.
+When you call on these well-managed do-it-yourself hunts, you should NOT expect the following services: · A professional guide · Someone to drag your deer out of the woods · Someone to help gut your deer · Someone walking you to your stand · Someone cooking food for you · Someone to take professional photos for you These are all things that cost extra.
 You should be offered a map of the property so you can navigate it as well as the locations of all the stands, food plots and trails.

 Going on paid Kentucky trophy deer hunts has evolved in the last decade.
 Between the internet and trail cameras, there has been an extreme morphing of the definition from trophy to a “participation trophy”.
 Where is a delicate balance of a good chance to shoot a trophy buck vs. a certainty of shooting a buck?
 At some point there is a transition from skilled Kentucky hunt to a trophy that represents your hobby and how you have succeeded in life financially.
 Deer hunting in Kentucky can offer many challenges and you need to decide how many of those challenges you have time to face taking off of work!